pjfsu/book_split/README.md

 # split_pdf

-## A Bash script to split a PDF based on the ranges provided in a CSV file .
+## A Bash script to split a PDF based on the ranges provided in a CSV file.

 ## Index